-- Hats, hoods, dew rags, sunglasses. - Coats, jackets, gloves intended for outdoor use. - Footwear that does not adequately cover the feet or does not stay on sufficiently (some sandals, extremely high heels, etc.).
+- Hats, hoods, dew rags, sunglasses. - Coats, jackets, gloves intended for outdoor use. - Footwear that does not adequately cover the feet or does not stay on sufficiently.
 Shoes with wheels (heelies) or other unique designs are not permitted. - Wallet chains or anything that could be a potential hazard due to its length or metallic points/edges, etc. - Any jewelry extreme in design such that it becomes a safety hazard or is a distracting influence (may include lip, nose, tongue rings, spikes, etc.)